Dean-Coakley/website/content/en/docs/concepts/storage/volumes.md

 use.
 In the future, such volumes may be moved to an even more decoupled model, rather than extending the Kubernetes API for every such use case.

-Here is an example for gitRepo volume:
+Here is an example of gitRepo volume:

 ```yaml
 apiVersion: v1